 Few Other Options to Paint Stainless Steel

-Apart from the above-mentioned steps, there are few other ways as well to paint the stainless steel material which include varnishing, powder coating and applying nail polish.
+Apart from the above-mentioned steps, there are few other ways as well to paint the stainless steel material which includes varnishing, powder coating, and applying nail polish.

-Some of these methods are successfully used to paint stainless steel commercially in various industries.
+Some of these refinishing methods are successfully used to paint stainless steel commercially in various industries.

 1- Powder coating

 It’s basically an electrostatic process where a professional powder coater applies a very thin layer of plastic/epoxy powder all over the steel surface.

 The surface is then cured and baked for getting the desired color and texture.

 The major advantage of using this method is flexibility to get wide range of colors and textures.

 Plus, you can powder coat even the smallest cracks and voids present on the surface without creating any mess, by using this method.

 The only downside is you cannot use this method at home in a DIY friendly way.